tinkercademy-bootcamp/chat-project-balaji1029/exercise-2/README.md

 - Read the code in `src/`
 - Are there any bugs in this code?

+  - Just one, the `tcp_echo_client.cc` should have `message.size() + 1` in line 49.
 - What can you do to identify if there are bugs in the code?

+  - Run testcases and check abnormal behaviours

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?

+  - This code is more modularized
 - Is this code better or worse than exercise-1?

+  - This is easier to read and work with and debug
 - What are the tradeoffs compared to exercise-1?

+  - This can be debugged and tested easily by creating tests for each function
 - Are you able to spot any mistakes or inconsistencies in the changes?

+  - No, not that I could find

 ## Thinking About Performance

 - Does writing code this way have any impact on performance?

+  - More the function calls adds up the stack memory but shouldn't affect much unless working on small scale programs
 - What do we mean when we say performance?

+  - The time overhead
 - How do we measure performance in a program?

+  - We can measure the performance in a program with `time` or `gprof`

 ## Play with Git